Square Enix: Arcade facilities

 With the merger of Taito businesses into Square Enix, the company gained possession of Taito's arcade infrastructure and facilities and entered the arcade market in 2005.
 In 2010 Taito revealed NESiCAxLive, a cloud-based system of storing games and changing them through the internet instead of acquiring physical copies.
 This system was added to its many arcade gaming locations.
 The company continues to cater to the arcade audience in Japan with arcade-only titles, with game producers in 2015 stating that Square Enix has a loyal fan base that values the arcade gaming experience.
 In November 2019, Square Enix announced a "Ninja Tower Tokyo" theme park by its newly established Live Interactive Works division.

 Film

 The company has made three forays into the film industry.
 The first, Final Fantasy: The Spirits Within (2001), was produced by Square subsidiary Square Pictures before the Enix merger; Square Pictures is now a consolidated subsidiary of Square Enix.
 Its box-office failure caused Enix to delay the merger, which was already under consideration before the creation of the film until Square became profitable once again.
 In 2005, Square Enix released Final Fantasy VII Advent Children, a CGI-animation film based on the PlayStation game Final Fantasy VII, set two years after the events of the game.
 A Deus Ex film was in pre-production in 2012 and, as of 2014, was undergoing rewrites.
-In 2016 Square Enix revealed a film called Kingsglaive: Final Fantasy XV based in the world of Final Fantasy XV and a new web series released on YouTube and Crunchyroll entitled Brotherhood: Final Fantasy XV.
+In 2016 Square Enix revealed a film Kingsglaive: Final Fantasy XV based in the world of Final Fantasy XV and Brotherhood: Final Fantasy XV, a new web series released on YouTube and Crunchyroll.